zendannyy/zenlabs/_posts/2021-09-09-seventh_post.md

 title: Intro to Linux
 ---

+Why would one learn Linux in the first place?

-### Introductory Post on Linux
+## Introductory Post on Linux

 Why would one learn Linux in the first place?
 Besides being more secure by design, it puts the user in the driver seat.
 As much customization or little as you would like.
 Also for cloud computing, Linux is heavily used.

 Here are some basic commands that are often used.
 If you learn these well, you will be on your way. cd, ls, mkdir, man, pwd, last